Our Team

 Mr. Phillip Morehouse

-Phillip Morehouse is a Registered Medical Laboratory Technologist with the Canadian Society of Medical Laboratory Sciences and a Certified Manager of Quality and Organizational Excellence with the American Society of Quality with technical, operational and management experience across a wide range of laboratory disciplines both in the public and private sectors.
+Phillip is a Registered Medical Laboratory Technologist with the Canadian Society of Medical Laboratory Sciences and a Certified Manager of Quality and Organizational Excellence with the American Society of Quality with over 4 decades of senior leadership experience spanning technical, operational and management for a wide range of laboratory disciplines including Quality Management, Regulatory Compliance and Infection Prevention and Control.

 Dr. Jaya Shrivastava